naveen14manjunath/student_mental_health_analysis/README.md

 Analyzing the Impact of Length of Stay on Mental Health Scores of International Students.

 # Project Overview
 This project explores how the length of stay affects the mental health diagnostic scores of international students.
-By analyzing PHQ-9 [Measures depression severity] (todep), SCS [Measures self-compassion and stress levels] (tosc), and ASISS[Assesses social anxiety and stress indicators] (toas) test scores, we aim to identify trends in mental well-being based on the duration of stay.
+By analyzing PHQ-9 [Measures depression severity] (todep), SCS [Measures self-compassion and stress levels] (tosc), and ASISS[Assesses social anxiety and stress indicators] (toas) test scores, I aim to identify trends in mental well-being based on the duration of stay.

 ![Screenshot 2025-02-16 203331](https://github.com/user-attachments/assets/410bdc4a-d98a-4ba8-b072-d341cf2ffaab)